Shuraken007/cave_bot/README.md

   https://python-poetry.org/docs/#installing-with-the-official-installer

 * create virtual environment - folder where all libs will loaded locally only for this project `poetry env use python3` - where python3 - your current python alias (python 3.10 as example)
 * install all python packages / dependencies
-`poetry install`
+`poetry install --with test --with debug --with mysql --with psql` select smth one of `psql` / `mysql`
+  `test` probably not required on prod

 # run project & scripts
 * start bot: